waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Lessons (Update)
 - When multiple self-generated hypotheses for a puzzle have failed, especially after getting stuck in a repetitive loop (like the stun-gun strategy), I must escalate to a more powerful problem-solving tool like an agent.
 Even if the agent's initial suggestions are not the final solution, they serve the critical purpose of breaking cognitive fixation and forcing a re-evaluation of the problem's root assumptions.

+# Goldenrod Dept Store B1F Puzzle (Revised)
+**Objective:** Find the correct trigger tile in the central corridor (column 9) to open the path to the items.
-**New Hypothesis (Turn 5701):** The puzzle's solution is not related to leaving the room or interacting with NPCs.
-Instead, the player's Y-coordinate within the central corridor (column 9) acts as a switch that changes the wall layout.
-I am systematically testing each tile in this corridor to find the one that opens the path to the items.
+**Confirmed Mechanic:** My pathfinding tool correctly identified that the path to the items is blocked by a vertical wall at x=12.
+This confirms my hypothesis that the player's Y-coordinate in the central corridor (column 9) acts as a switch, changing the wall layout.
+**Systematic Testing Log:**
+- (9, 13): Current position.
+Path blocked.
+- (9, 9): Walls at (10, 13) & (11, 13) disappear.
+Path to items remains blocked.
+- (9, 8): Walls at (10, 12) & (11, 12) disappear.
+Path to items remains blocked.
+- (9, 5): Walls appear at (10, 9) & (11, 9).
+Path to items remains blocked.
+**Next Test:** Move to (9, 12) and check the state of the wall at x=12.